 Gabe Vincent helps Heat beat Nuggets, level Finals at 1-1

-June 5 - Gabe Vincent scored 23 points to help the visiting Miami Heat record a 111-108 victory over the Denver Nuggets on Sunday night, leveling the NBA Finals at one win apiece.
+June 5 - The Miami Heat benefited from a late finishing kick against the Denver Nuggets on Sunday to send the NBA Finals back to South Beach all square at one victory apiece.

+Miami erased an eight-point deficit entering the fourth quarter and overcame a 41-point, 11-rebound performance from Nikola Jokic to record a 111-108 victory in Game 2 in Denver.

 Bam Adebayo collected 21 points and nine rebounds and Jimmy Butler added 21 points and nine assists for Miami, which hosts Game 3 of the best-of-seven series on Wednesday.

+"Our guys love to compete.
+They love to put themselves out there in those moments of truth," Miami coach Erik Spoelstra said.

-Denver's Nikola Jokic recorded 41 points and 11 rebounds and Jamal Murray added 18 points and 10 assists.
-Murray, however, saw his 3-point attempt with 1.9 seconds remaining hit the iron.
+Denver's Jamal Murray added 18 points and 10 assists, however, he saw his 3-point attempt with 1.9 seconds remaining hit the iron.

 Aaron Gordon scored 12 points and Bruce Brown added 11 off the bench for the Nuggets, who fell to 9-1 at home in the playoffs.